astronomer/docs/astro/trial.md

 ## After your trial

 After your 14-day trial ends, you can no longer access your Deployments and Workspaces from the Cloud UI.
 You can still access your user account page and Astronomer support forms.
-Any DAGs you deployed will continue to run for an additional 7-day grace period.

-After the 7-day grace period, your cluster and all Deployments within it are automatically deleted.
+After your trial ends, your cluster and all Deployments within it are automatically deleted.
 Any code that you deployed to Astro will be lost.
 If you need additional time to evaluate Astro, or you need to copy your configuration for future use, you can:

 - Schedule a call with [sales](https://astronomer.io/contact/).
 - Open the Cloud UI and schedule a 15 minute call with an Astronomer engineer.
 This option is available only after your 14-day trial ends.